Mapzone/mapzone-plugins/README.md

 ## Pricing model, billing, termination

-Just like the basic mapzone.io fee the plugin fees are billed per members of an organization (users) per month.
-The minimum time to use (and be billed for) a plugin is one month.
+Just like the basic mapzone.io fee the plugin fees are billed **per members (users)** of an organization **per month**.
+The minimum time to use (and be billed for) a plugin is **one month**.

-A user can terminate using a plugin at any time.
+A user can **terminate** using a plugin at any time.
 The plugin is available until the end of the billing period (month).
 If a user needs the functions for just one month, then he/she can select and activate the plugin and deactivate right afterwards.
 The plugin is then billed for just one month.
 The plugin can be re-activated at any time.

 ### Example plugin fees